-As the floor drain will also be connecting to the wastewater plumbing beneath the floor, placement of the drain shoulld also take that into consideration.
+As the floor drain will also be connecting to the wastewater plumbing beneath the floor, placement of the drain should also take that into consideration.
 Other things being equal, locating the floor drain near to where it can be attached to the underfloor plumbing will reduce the amount of concrete work and excavation involved.

 If the basement does not have plumbing pipes, another way to remove water will need to be found; usually a sump pump is a solution.

 Opening the floor

 Once the location for the floor drain has been determined, and the routing to the connection point established, then the floor is cut where the drain will be located.
 A hollow drill hole cutter is used to cut where the drain will be, with the size of the hole cutter matched to the size of the PVC piping that will be used.